The Shocking Truth Behind the Egg Industry

 The same day these chicks hatch, they are sorted by sex and every male chick is sent to be killed.
 Since they can’t lay eggs, they are of no use to the egg industry.
 Male chicks are considered a waste product, simply because they are male…

 Each female chick is sold on, arriving at a stark building where she will be confined to a metal cage the size of an A4 sheet of paper.
 She spends her entire life with two or three other chickens, in an area so small that it’s impossible to walk, fly, stretch her wings, or even stand up comfortably.
-They live here, day and night, hunched on metal grilles in metal cages.
+She lives here, day and night, hunched on metal grilles in metal cages along with thousands of others.

 Chickens have a strong natural instinct to peck the soil and use their beaks to explore.
 But all a hen has to peck at in a battery cage is her neighbors.
 Suffering from extreme stress and boredom, egg-laying chickens develop aggressive behavior.
 Instead of giving them more space, the industry’s solution is to simply cut a third of their beaks off with a hot blade.
 Despite the industry’s claims that this is a painless procedure, they are cutting into tissue that contains many nerves and blood vessels.
 The chickens experience intense pain and vomiting, and refrain from eating for days.
 Debeaking can even cause long-term difficulties with eating and cleaning.